soyrochus/parlanchina/doc/functional-doc.md

 - **Launch and start**: open app; newest session loads or a new one is created.
 Model selector is pre-populated from env config.
 - **Compose and send**: type in textarea; send via button or `Ctrl/Cmd+Enter`.
 Enter key otherwise behaves normally.
 - **Streaming and rendering**: assistant replies stream as deltas; once complete, the saved raw Markdown renders in place.
 A copy button surfaces the raw assistant text per message.
-- **Markdown and Mermaid**: GitHub-flavored Markdown rendered server-side; fenced ```mermaid blocks render with a flicker-masking overlay and zoom control.
+- **Markdown and Mermaid**: GitHub-flavored Markdown rendered server-side; fenced ```mermaid blocks render with intelligent sizing, flicker-masking overlays, and zoom controls.
+Diagrams are automatically sized with type-specific constraints (ER diagrams: 800x500px+, state diagrams: 600x400px max, flowcharts: 700x400px+) while preserving aspect ratios.
 - **Image generation**: in Agent/Ask modes, the model may call the internal image tool; UI shows generation overlays and labels.
-Generated files are written to `data/images/` and referenced in the transcript so they reload with the session.
+Generated images are intelligently sized (max 800x500px, min 200px width) with aspect ratio preservation.
+Images are stored in `data/images/` and referenced in transcripts for session reload.
+- **Visual content zoom**: both Mermaid diagrams and generated images feature dedicated zoom controls that open content in modal overlays with enhanced sizing for detailed viewing.
 - **Session handling**: sidebar lists conversations; rename/delete available from the menu.
 First user message prompts an automatic title suggestion.
 Sessions persist to JSON in `data/sessions/` and reload on launch.
 - **Theme switching**: light/dark/system toggle; triggers Mermaid re-render to keep diagrams aligned with the theme.